LizEve/LSU_Herbarium_Imaging_Scripts/Setup.md

 - All file names will be changed to all caps if they are not already.
 Except those files in the other/random folders
 - Folders will be created first using the letters, then using the numbers.
 Ex: /LSU/001/002/
 - **BadBarcode Folder** : Files with improperly formatting barcodes will be sent here.
 Edit file names in this folder and place in appropriate source folder so they will be uploaded properly.
-- When barcode/filename is fixed, the file will be recorded in the log coresponding to the day the file was originally created.
+- When barcode/filename is fixed, the file will be recorded in the log corresponding to the day the file was originally created.
 If you edit the file in DPP again the server logs may record the file as originating from the day you re-edited the photo.
 Make sure to record this in any paper logs.

 #### 2.2 Download